WhirligigGirl/Whirligig-World/README.md

 * Shamash_D (Feedback, playtesting, livestreaming)
 * Tutur (Feedback, playtesting)

-Loading Art:
-* /u/BradleyTheRadley, a.k.a.
-Pythania
-(All of the hand drawn loading screens are their fault) Donate at https://ko-fi.com/pythania)

 External Resources:
 * SnowfallTheCat (Venus cloud map, used on Derbin)
 * Carl Davidson (Tectonics.js web app, used for some heightmaps)